battmates/WP-Cognito/wp-content/plugins/wp-cognito-sso/readme.txt

 = Does this plugin send users to Cognito automatically? =

-Yes, if you enable "Auto redirect".
-Requests to wp-admin, wp-login.php, REST/AJAX, and excluded paths are not redirected.
+Yes, if you enable "Auto redirect" all visitors are redrecited.
+REST/AJAX, and excluded paths are not redirected.
+With only "Enable Hosted UI login" enabled it will redirect only the logins for the wp-admin dahsboard.

 == Screenshots ==